toretore/toretore.github.com/content/articles/tea.md

-Application state (the model)
+## Application state (the model)
---

-Your code does not explicitly maintain any state, the inside world is stateless.
+Your code does not explicitly maintain any state; the inside world is stateless.
 The runtime is responsible for maintaining state in the outside world, where this is allowed.

 The state is contained in a single data structure, usually with the type `Model`: